-Our 8.2 unit is a great success.
-Our team of engineers have been busy putting together our latest revision, the v8.3 which will include a pump with every unit.
+Our 8.3 unit was a great success.
+Our team of engineers have been busy putting together our latest revision, the 8.4 which will include a pump with every unit, sensor block, our new high capacity filter and no more wiring to the board wire leads makes installation even more simple!!

 Common question and concerns:

-in it we ran the system for 6 hours strait and were unable to have it ignite the fumes.
+in it we ran the system for 6 hours straight and were unable to have it ignite the fumes.

 the pickup block to turn on the system,